metachris/RPIO/README.txt

 loop you can call ``RPIO.stop_waiting_for_interrupts()``.

 RPi.GPIO
 --------

-Besides the interrupt handling, you can use RPIO just as RPi.GPIO:
+Besides the interrupt handling, you can use RPIO just as `RPi.GPIO <http://pypi.python.org/pypi/RPi.GPIO>`_:

 ::